Coverture: Criticism

 Early feminist historian Mary Ritter Beard held the view that much of the severity of the doctrine of coverture was actually due to Blackstone and other late systematizers rather than due to a genuine old common-law tradition.

-In March 1776, Abigail Adams saw an opportunity in the language of natural rights, and wrote to her husband, John Adams:
+In March 1776, Abigail Adams – wife of John Adams, second President of the United States – saw an opportunity in the language of natural rights, and wrote to John Adams:

 In the new Code of Laws which I suppose it will be necessary for you to make I desire you would Remember the Ladies, and be more generous and favorable to them than your ancestors.
 Do not put such unlimited power into the hands of the Husbands.
 Remember all Men would be tyrants if they could.

-She was not writing generally about women's rights, nor specifically about the right to vote.
-She was asking for relief from coverture.
+Abigail was asking for relief from coverture.
 John responded, "I cannot but laugh."

-According to Chernock, "late Enlightenment radicals ... argued ... [that 'coverture' and other 'principles'] did not reflect the 'advancements' of a modern, civilized society.
+According to American historian Arianne Chernock, "late Enlightenment radicals ... argued ... [that 'coverture' and other 'principles'] did not reflect the 'advancements' of a modern, civilized society.
 Rather, they were markers of past human errors and inconsistencies, and thus in need of further revision."
 Chernock claimed that "as the editor of Blackstone's Commentaries, [Edward] Christian used his popular thirteenth edition, published in 1800, to highlight the ways in which the practice of coverture might be modified."
 Chernock wrote that "Christian ... proceeded to recommend that a husband cease to be 'absolutely master of the profits of the wife's lands during the coverture.
 Chernock reported that other men sought for coverture to be modified or eliminated.